 AI Regulation

 Conclusion

 The Collibra survey underscores a critical issue in the ongoing debate over AI regulation.
 U.S. tech executives’ lack of trust in the government’s approach to AI governance reflects broader concerns about how to balance innovation with ethical considerations.
 To move forward, it will be essential for both the public and private sectors to work together to develop a regulatory framework that addresses these concerns while fostering innovation.
+One of such initiatives would be promoting open standards for responsible AI.
 For more insights on this topic, you can read the full article on Datanami.

+AI Regulation